GPT-3 for Copywriting: What is it and What are the Best GPT-3 Tools for Copywriting

 What is GPT-3?

 That said, while GPT-3 manages to impress on so many fronts, it is still far from passing the Turing test.
 [Turing test, for the uninitiated, is a test named after Alan Turing.
-It is carried out on AI systems to determine their human-ness, i.e., to find out if they are capable of thinking like human beings.]
+It is carried out on Artificial Intelligence systems to determine their human-ness, i.e., to find out if they can think like human beings.]
 And the reason for this is the fact that GPT-3 gets tricked when subjected to non-sensical queries.
-As, in such instances, rather than pointing out the absurdity of the query, the system tries to find and respond with an earnest answer.
+In such instances, rather than pointing out the absurdity of the query, the system tries to find and respond with an earnest answer.

 Unlike GPT-2, which faced impediments initially but was later made available to the public, OpenAI is limiting access to its new model and only offering it to experimenters via API (application programming interface) access.
 Apparently, this is to prevent the misuse of the model in spreading disinformation and fake news, among other questionable use-cases.
-As by taking the API approach, the control now lays in the hands of the authorizing body that gets to decide who can experiment with GPT-3 and for what purpose.
+By taking the API approach, the control now lies in the authorizing body that gets to decide who can experiment with GPT-3 and for what purpose.
 And, it is only after these requests are approved that the experimenters get to use the model for their application.